AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

   Expected:
     - No foodplace will be rated.
     - Error details shown in the status message: `Invalid command format! rate: Edits the rating ...`

+### Wishlisting a foodplace

+Wishlisting a foodplace while all foodplaces are being shown

+- *Prerequisites:*<br>
+    - **At least one foodplace** must exist in the list.
+    - Use the `list` command first to list all foodplaces.

+1. Valid Test case - Adding a valid foodplace to wishlist:<br>
+   Command: `wishlist 1`<br>
+   Expected:
+    - First foodplace in the list will be added to wishlist.
+    - Details of the updated foodplace shown in the status message: `Add Foodplace to wishlist: ...`

+1. Valid Test case - Removing a valid foodplace from wishlist:<br>
+   Steps:
+    - Run `wishlist 1` to add the foodplace to wishlist first<br>
+    - Run `wishlist 1` again to remove the foodplace from wishlist<br>
+   Expected:
+    - First foodplace in the list will be removed from wishlist.
+    - Details of the updated foodplace shown in the status message: `Remove Foodplace from wishlist: ...`

+1. Valid Test case - Adding a valid foodplace that is **blacklisted** to wishlist:<br>
+   Steps:
+    - Run `blacklist 1` to add the foodplace to blacklist first<br>
+    - Run `wishlist 1` to remove the foodplace from blacklist and add it to wishlist<br>
+   Expected:
+    - First foodplace in the list will be added to wishlist.
+    - First foodplace in the list will be removed from blacklist.
+    - Details of the updated foodplace shown in the status message: `Add Foodplace to wishlist: ...`
+    - Extra details of the updated foodplace shown in the status message: `Additionally removed Foodplace from blacklist`

+1. Valid Test case - Displaying wishlist:<br>
+   Command: `wishlist`<br>
+   Expected:
+    - Displays all foodplaces that are added to wishlist.
+    - Info details shown in the status message: `Listed all foodplaces that are wishlisted`

+1. Invalid Test case - Adding / removing a foodplace to wishlist at an **invalid index**:<br>
+   Command: `wishlist 0`<br>
+   Expected:
+    - No foodplace will be updated.
+    - Error details shown in the status message: `Invalid command format! ...`

+1. Invalid Test case - Adding / removing a foodplace to wishlist at an **out-of-range index**:<br>
+   Command: `wishlist 999`<br>
+   Expected:
+    - No foodplace will be updated.
+    - Error details shown in the status message: `The foodplace index provided is invalid`

+### Blacklisting a foodplace

+Blacklisting a foodplace while all foodplaces are being shown

+- *Prerequisites:*<br>
+    - **At least one foodplace** must exist in the list.
+    - Use the `list` command first to list all foodplaces.

+1. Valid Test case - Adding a valid foodplace to blacklist:<br>
+   Command: `blacklist 1`<br>
+   Expected:
+    - First foodplace in the list will be added to blacklist.
+    - Details of the updated foodplace shown in the status message: `Add Foodplace to blacklist: ...`

+1. Valid Test case - Removing a valid foodplace from blacklist:<br>
+   Steps:
+    - Run `blacklist 1` to add the foodplace to blacklist first<br>
+    - Run `blacklist 1` again to remove the foodplace from blacklist<br>
+      Expected:
+    - First foodplace in the list will be removed from blacklist.
+    - Details of the updated foodplace shown in the status message: `Remove Foodplace from blacklist: ...`

+1. Valid Test case - Adding a valid foodplace that is **wishlisted** to blacklist:<br>
+   Steps:
+    - Run `wishlist 1` to add the foodplace to wishlist first<br>
+    - Run `blacklist 1` to remove the foodplace from wishlist and add it to blacklist<br>
+      Expected:
+    - First foodplace in the list will be added to blacklist.
+    - First foodplace in the list will be removed from wishlist.
+    - Details of the updated foodplace shown in the status message: `Add Foodplace to blacklist: ...`
+    - Extra details of the updated foodplace shown in the status message: `Additionally removed Foodplace from wishlist`

+1. Valid Test case - Displaying blacklist:<br>
+   Command: `blacklist`<br>
+   Expected:
+        - Displays all foodplaces that are added to blacklist.
+    - Info details shown in the status message: `Listed all foodplaces that are blacklisted`

+1. Invalid Test case - Adding / removing a foodplace to blacklist at an **invalid index**:<br>
+   Command: `blacklist 0`<br>
+   Expected:
+    - No foodplace will be updated.
+    - Error details shown in the status message: `Invalid command format! ...`

+1. Invalid Test case - Adding / removing a foodplace to blacklist at an **out-of-range index**:<br>
+   Command: `blacklist 999`<br>
+   Expected:
+    - No foodplace will be updated.
+    - Error details shown in the status message: `The foodplace index provided is invalid`

 ### Getting Help